joebew42/ex_chat/README.md

 ### DOING

-- As user I can subscribe to a chat room so that I can receive all the messages sent
+- Rename the test folder `exchat` to `ex_chat`

 ### TODO

-- Rename the test folder `exchat` to `ex_chat`
+### DONE

+- As a client I can subscribe to a chat room so that I can receive all the messages sent